We Have won Our Clients

 Lastly, it may be in your best interest to file a claim against a third party driver’s insurer, if your Los Angeles Uber lawyer determines that the third party driver was at-fault in the accident.
 Still, Uber’s commercial policy is in place if the driver’s insurance coverage does not adequately cover your damages resulting from the accident, again depending on the period of the Uber ride that the accident occurred.

-As an Uber Driver in an Uber Accident
+As a Driver in an Uber Accident

 Regardless of whether you are deemed an employee or independent contractor under the law, California has put in place insurance protections if you are in an accident.
 CPUC § 5431 requires Uber to carry insurance that covers your damages in an accident even if there is no passenger in the vehicle, as long as the Uber app is open and a ride is not matched, of at least $100,000 of bodily injury liability per accident, $50,000 bodily injury coverage per person hurt in an accident, and $30,000 of property damage per accident.
 Also, during that period, Uber is required to carry additional liability coverage of $200,000 extra liability coverage in California.
 Additionally during that insurance period in California, comprehension and collision coverage coverage is not applicable.